-- FOR the election of each of the twelve (12) Company Nominees named in this Proxy Statement (Proposal 1) and WITHHOLD on each of the Boots Group Nominees; - FOR the ratification of the appointment of PwC as our independent registered public accountants for fiscal year 2024 (Proposal 2); - FOR the non-binding, advisory vote to approve the compensation of our NEOs (Proposal 3); and - AGAINST a proposal by the Boots Group to repeal each provision of, or amendment to, the By-Laws adopted by the Board without stockholder approval subsequent to December 19, 2023 and up to and including the date of the Annual Meeting, if such proposal is properly brought before the Annual Meeting (Proposal 4).
+- FOR the election of each of the thirteen (13) Company Nominees named in this Proxy Statement (Proposal 1) and WITHHOLD on each of the Boots Group Nominees; - FOR the ratification of the appointment of PwC as our independent registered public accountants for fiscal year 2024 (Proposal 2); - FOR the non-binding, advisory vote to approve the compensation of our NEOs (Proposal 3); and - AGAINST a proposal by the Boots Group to repeal each provision of, or amendment to, the By-Laws adopted by the Board without stockholder approval subsequent to December 19, 2023 and up to and including the date of the Annual Meeting, if such proposal is properly brought before the Annual Meeting (Proposal 4).

-You cannot vote FOR more than twelve (12) directors at the Annual Meeting.
-You are permitted to vote for fewer than twelve (12) nominees.
-If you vote FOR in respect of fewer than twelve (12) nominees, your shares will only be voted FOR in respect of those nominees you have marked.
-If you vote FOR in respect of more than twelve (12) nominees, your votes on Proposal 1 regarding nominees will be invalid and will not be counted.
+You cannot vote FOR more than thirteen (13) director nominees at the Annual Meeting.
+You are permitted to vote for fewer than thirteen (13) nominees.
+If you vote FOR in respect of fewer than thirteen (13) nominees, your shares will only be voted FOR in respect of those nominees you have marked.
+If you vote FOR in respect of more than thirteen (13) nominees, your votes on Proposal 1 regarding nominees will be invalid and will not be counted.